wiz0u/WTelegramClient/EXAMPLES.md

 await client.SendMessageAsync(chats.chats[chatId], "Hello, World");
 ```
 Notes:
 - This list does not include discussions with other users.
-For this, you need to use [Messages_GetDialogs](#list-dialogs).
+For this, you need to use [Messages_GetAllDialogs](#list-dialogs).
 - The list returned by Messages_GetAllChats contains the `access_hash` for those chats.
 Read [FAQ #4](FAQ.MD#access-hash) about this.
 - If a small private chat group has been migrated to a supergroup, you may find both the old `Chat` and a `Channel` with different IDs in the `chats.chats` result,
 but the old `Chat` will be marked with flag [deactivated] and should not be used anymore.
 See [Terminology in ReadMe](README.md#terminology).